-Let us inform the reader that information regarding the connection between mathematics, science and programs, is available in the seminal works of Gregory Chaitin[6, 7, 8].
+Let us inform the reader that information regarding the connection between mathematics, science and programs, is available in the seminal works of Gregory Chaitin[6, 7, 8] which constitute a major source of inspiration for this work.
 A familiarity with his work is assumed.